zju-vipa/DEPARA/README.md

 #### Test Performance of DEPARA for Layer Selection

-Extract DEPARA from finetuned models(last layer and other conv-layers) with randomly selected 200 images from *part test*:
+Extract DEPARA from finetuned models(last layer and other conv-layers) with randomly selected 200 images from *part val*, you can also test on other images:

 ```
 python vgg_extract.py --target --imlist imlist_200.txt